ollipelkonen/moebius/README.md

 # About

+This fork contains support for ansi animations. <br>
+Loads and saves animated ansis. <br>
+See new features in animation menu. <br>
-This fork contains support for ansi animations.
-Most likely doesn't work well with multiple users.
+Most likely doesn't work well with multiple users. <br>
+Awful hacks included!

 # Moebius